Canon 1D X Mark II vs Leica M10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D X Mark II and Leica M10 (Typ 3656) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the M10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DX Mark II does not offer wifi capability.
+In contrast, the 1DX Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.